Mike Whalen

-Mike Whalen (born November 4, 1960) is an American former college football coach.
-He was a collegiate wrestler and football player at Wesleyan University.
-He spent six years as the head football coach at Williams College, where he won four consecutive Little Three football championships.
-He was hired as the head football coach at Wesleyan in March 2010.
+Mike Whalen (born November 4, 1960) is an American college athletics administrator and former college football and collegiate wrestling coach.
+He is the athletic director at Wesleyan University in Middletown, Connecticut, a position he has held since 2013.
+Whalen served as the head football coach at Williams College in Williamstown, Massachusetts from 2004 to 2009 and at Wesleyan from 2010 to 2014, compiling a career college football head coaching record of 64–24.
+He was also the head wrestling coach at Williams from 1996 to 2004.
+Whalen played football and wrestled at Wesleyan.

 Athlete

 A native of Enfield, Connecticut, Whalen attended Enrico Fermi High School.
 As a senior, he was the State Class "LL" Heavyweight Wrestling Champion and placed 3rd at the State Open Championships.
 For football Whalen was All-CCIL on both offense and defense and an All-State honorable mention.
 He took a postgraduate year at Loomis Chaffee, where he was the New England Prep Champion and 3rd in the National Prep Wrestling Championships while being named 1st team All-Prep and All-State in football.
 Whalen would go on to attend Wesleyan University in Middletown, Connecticut.
 He was a four-year starter as an offensive lineman for the Wesleyan Cardinals football team before receiving his degree in 1983.
 He was also the captain of the wrestling team at Wesleyan, earning All-New England and All-American honors three times.
 He was the first New England wrestler to win four consecutive New England championships.